 On a rare evening, you might hear something on 88Nine that sounds way different than usual.
 On those nights, we’re airing the monthly Board of Directors meetings of Milwaukee Public Schools (MPS), as well as special meetings of the full Board.

 Why?
 Because MPS owns the license to 88.9 WYMS.
 Some of you might remember that MPS used to operate WYMS as a jazz station.
-Then, in 2007 we entered into a long-term agreement to independently operate WYMS and — and 88Nine Radio Milwaukee was born.
+Then, in 2007, we entered into a long-term agreement to independently operate WYMS — and Radio Milwaukee was born.

-Regular monthly Board meetings also are televised on Time-Warner Channel 14 and streamed live.
-If you’re interested in listening to the Board’s committee meetings, you may stream them live, as well.
-To access the live stream, please visit MPS’ Broadcast page.
+Monthly Board meetings are televised on Time-Warner Channel 14 and streamed live.
+If you’re interested in listening to the Board’s committee meetings, you can access the live stream on the MPS Boardcast page.

 We know that to pursue our mission — to help create a better, more inclusive and engaged Milwaukee — we must manage our finances responsibly.
 And we do.